asgood23/STATIONS/made-with-samples/100-bastards-test.md

 Delphi: "Fire at Static Valley" by Godspeed You!
 Black Emperor

 ## 8. Blue Lotus Adept

+Start with the standard pale blue hooded robes of The Order, and three cherished blue lotus flowers.
+Choose one spell that reflects your Path within The Order: *Life from Lotus,* *Light from Lotus*, *Longing from Lotus*, *Lethargy from Lotus,* or *Lunacy from Lotus*.

+[Chris Air](http://chrisair.itch.io): "blue lotus" by Sweeps

 ## 9. Bomb

+You are a living bomb.
+Once per day, you detonate, dealing 2d6 damage to anyone in proximity.
+You float on as a ghost and can test Luck to influence the physical world.
+The next morning you are whole again, ticking, ticking, ticking.

+Starling Ridgeway: “The Bomb” by Pigeon John

 ## 10. Boxer

+Your fists are deadly weapons (d6).
+You have +1 Strength and +1 Dexterity.
+You are always able to find poor, hidden lodgings known only to The Ragged People.
+Start with a pocket full of mumbles.

+[ManaRampMatt](https://manarampmatt.itch.io/): “The Boxer” by Simon and Garfunkel

 ## 11. Brainwasher
 ## 12. Bug Collector
 ## 13. Candy Man